getsling/RemoteConfig/README.md

 * [yajl_json](http://gabriel.github.com/yajl-objc/)
 * [NextiveJSON](https://github.com/nextive/NextiveJson)

-If you're not using JSON based config files, you don't need to include any of them.
+If you're not using JSON based config files (or if you're targeting iOS 5+), you don't need to include any of them.

 ### ARC Support
 RemoteConfig is built using ARC and modern Objective-C syntax.
 You will need Xcode 4.4 or higher to use it in your project.